 Interstate 2 comprises a well traveled freeway across the Rio Grande Valley in South Texas.
 Overlaying U.S. 83 for 46.8 miles, IH 2 runs east from Palmview through the cities of Mission, McAllen, Pharr, San Juan and Weslaco among others.
 The designation concludes at IH 69E/U.S. 77 in Harlingen, which angles southeast to Brownsville and the Veterans Bridge to Matamoras, Mexico.
-Designated as a branch of the IH 69 corridor, IH 2 improves mobility and improves freight traffic to points north with the connections with IH 69C/U.S. 281 north and the continuation of U.S. 83 to Laredo.
+Designated as a branch of the IH 69 corridor, IH 2 improves mobility and the movement of freight traffic to points north with the connections to IH 69C/U.S. 281 north and the continuation of U.S. 83 to Laredo.